Newsletter Sign Up

 Disc Protrusion & Prolapse

 Surprisingly, the disc may start showing signs of wear and tear as early as age 15.
 As you age, the disc may lose fluid and small cracks (lesions) form in the outer walls.
 This aging may be accelerated by the vertebral subluxation complex, a spinal distortion chiropractors correct.
 If the nucleus pulposus begins to push the annular fibrosis a little out of shape, it’s called a herniation.
 If the herniation causes the disc to bulge a little, it’s called a protrusion.
 If the disc bulge goes into the spinal cord or puts extreme pressure on the lumbar nerves, it is a disc prolapse.
 A prolapse may cause such severe pain that sitting, standing, walking or lifting could be impossible.
-Other symptoms can include pain when urinating, defecating, sneezing and coughing; numbness of the leg or foot or a loss of muscular control may also occur.
+Other symptoms may occur which include pain when urinating, defecating, sneezing and coughing; numbness of the leg or foot or a loss of muscular control.

 The Medical Approach